guettli/not-solved-yet/README.md

 But most programming languages re-invent package management and dependency resolution for their environment:

 - pip for python
 - npm for JavaScript
 - gem for ruby
+- helm charts for Kubernetes
 - ...

 I think (and hope) sooner or later there will be **one** package manager.
 Just like git has won the "which version control system is